 This strategic plan serves as a foundation for Board actions and efforts for the period of 2019 through 2023.
 During this time period, progress will be measured on an annual basis using the indicators of system health.
-In addition, the legislative priorities will be updated annually.
+In addition, the plan will be reviewed and the legislative priorities will be updated annually beginning in September of each year.
 A full review of the strategic plan will be completed by the fall of 2023.